The Body’s Yes and No: Somatic Experiencing in Carlsbad, CA for Reconnecting With Boundaries

 From Disembodied “Shoulds” to Embodied Truth

 At Wholeness Collective Therapy Group, our licensed somatic therapists integrate these tools with attachment-focused and trauma-informed lenses.
 We offer individual sessions, boundary-focused groups, and workshops where clients practice embodied consent in a supportive community.
-Whether you struggle with people-pleasing, difficulty saying no at work, or recovering from relational trauma, we meet you where you are.
+Whether you struggle with people-pleasing, overthinking, difficulty saying no at work, or recovering from relational trauma, we meet you where you are.

-Reconnecting with your body’s yes and no is not about becoming rigid or walled-off.
+Reconnecting with your body’s yes and no is not about becoming rigid or walled off.
 It’s about returning to a natural state of self-protection and self-respect that allows deeper intimacy and contribution.
 When boundaries are rooted in somatic truth, they become flexible, intuitive, and sustainable.

 Ready to listen to your body’s wisdom again?
 Contact Wholeness Collective today to schedule a consultation.
 Your nervous system already knows the way home—we’re here to help you follow it.